udaan-iitt/editions/2022_June/Ghosts in the Machine MD.md

 ---
 Title: "Ghosts in the Machine- A Critique"
 Category: "Review"
-Date: " "
+Date: "2022-06-26 12:00:00 +09:00"
-Desc: "Understanding an ad that tells more than its shows.
+Desc: "A stimulating analysis of an 'advertisement' that shows a lot more than it appears to show.
 Secrets, that you never knew existed.
-Facts, which we all ignore.  "
+Facts, you always ignore."
-Thumbnail: " "
+Thumbnail: "./images/Illegal Numbers.png"
 Authors: "Cosmic Cutie"
-Starred: " "
+Starred: "false"
-Alt: " "
+Alt: "Ghosts_In_The_Machine_Review"
 ---
-Pen name: Cosmic Cutie

 # Ghosts in the Machine - A Critique

 *They are far away and yet close,*